Absulit/points/README.md

 A sampler for textures is sometimes required, and you need to explicitly reference it.

-Don't name it just `sampler`, because that's the data type inside WebGPU.
-It will throw an exception if you do.
+Don't name it just `sampler`, because that's the data type inside WGSL.
+POINTS will throw an exception if you do.

 ```js
 // main.js